 We will continue to increase the number of digital services.

-New or changed services will be digital by design, providing customers with convenient access.
+New or changed services will be digital by design, co-designed with a range of customer groups and provide customers with convenient access.

 We will improve our efficiency and simplify our processes, automating services wherever possible.
 Applying a consistent approach and reusing the same technologies will reduce costs of delivery, help people to become familiar with our digital services and make it easier for them to self-serve.